Sara Billey Math Homepage

 Below are some of my current projects:

-- Teaching: This spring 2017 I will be teaching
+- Teaching: This fall 2018, I will be teaching Discrete

 - Seminar: I organize the Combinatorics Seminar at